eficode-academy/istio-katas/blue-green-deployment.md

 [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/)
 could be used to modify routing from a host `name` to alternative hosts `name-v1` and `name-v2` with the hosts being represented by Kubernetes services.
-This is however, not limited to Kubernetes services and this approach could be used for other service types, including services external to Kubernetes.
+Istio routing however, not limited to Kubernetes services and this approach could be used for other service types, including services external to Kubernetes.

 # Cleanup